All Episodes

 He will raise hell.

-Uh Kennedy is an honest broker.
+Kennedy is an honest broker.

-Uh, you see him on Fox all the time, and he this isn't a guy who there's no BS there.
+And this isn't a guy who there's no BS there.

-So I'm good that he's calling this out at this point because uh obviously the American people deserve answers, as do the people going to the Sugar Bowl that starts in 45 minutes.
+So I'm good that he's calling this out at this point because obviously the American people deserve answers, as do the people going to the Sugar Bowl that starts in 45 minutes.

-It was supposed to be played last night, Notre Dame, Georgia college football playoff.
+It was supposed to be played last night, Notre Dame, Georgia, college football playoff.

 That's over at the Superdome.